 - Wearing clothing that might irritate the breasts or nipples

 - Stimulating the breast either by sexual activity or performing frequent breast self-exams

 Galactorrhea itself is not dangerous, but can be a sign of other serious problems, such as a hormonal imbalance or a tumor of the pituitary gland.
 You might consider seeing your primary care provider if you are concerned or if you are experiencing any of the following in conjunction with galactorrhea:

-It's not clear from what you've written here whether or not your lactation bothers you.
-If it does bother you — or if you are experiencing any of the symptoms above — then you can see your health care provider, who may be able to suggest treatment options.
-Students at Columbia can call x4-2284 or log on to Open Communicator for an appointment.
+If the lacation is bothering you — or if you are experiencing any of the symptoms above — then you can see your health care provider, who may be able to suggest treatment options.
 If you're not bothered by the lactation, then you can try waiting it out to see if it ends on its own.